rpgocoursera/linux-notes/english/intro-to-bash/README.md

 First we are redirecting `stdout` to the file `ls-output.txt` and then we redirect file descriptor 2 `stderr` to file descriptor 1 stdout using the `2>&1` notation.

-Keep in mind that the order of the redirections matter, the redirection of stderr must always occur after redirecting stdout.
+Keep in mind that the order of the redirections matter, the redirection of `stderr` must always occur after redirecting `stdout`.

+Recent versions of bash provide a second, more streamlined method for performing this combined redirection:

 - `ls -l /bin/usr &> ls-output.txt`

-Recent versions of bash provide a second, more streamlined method for performing this combined redirection

-You can still append using the `>>`

 ### Redirecting Standard Input

-Using the < redirection operator, we can change the source of stdin from the keyboard to a file.
+Using the `<` redirection operator, we can change the source of stdin from the keyboard to a file.

 - `cat < sample.txt`

 ## Pipelines

+It is possible to put several commands together into a pipeline.
+The commands used this way are referred to as filters.
+Filters take input, change it somehow and then output it.
 Using the pipe operator |, the `stout` of one command can be piped into the `stdin` of another. less is an example of this:

 - `ls -l /usr/bin | less`
 - `ps -ef | grep daemon`
 - `cat file.txt | fmt | pr | lpr`

-it is possible to put several commands together into a pipeline.
-The commands used this way are referred to as filters.
-Filters take input, change it somehow and then output it.

-- Use the `tee` command to read stdin and copies it to both stdout and to one or more files. `ls /usr/bin | tee ls.txt | grep zip`
+- Use the `tee` command to read `stdin` and copies it to both `stdout` and to one or more files. `ls /usr/bin | tee ls.txt | grep zip`

 # Terminate a misbehaving process

-1. Create a program named `[bad.py](http://bad.py)` that will misbehave.
+1. Create a program named `bad.py` that will misbehave.

     We’ll use `vi` to create a python program.
 It’s the universal text editor of Linux.
 Others include `vim` `nano` `emacs`